jfaulkner/heimdall_tools/README.md

 ### Overview of our PR process

-1. open an issue on the main inspec_tools website noting the issues your PR will address
+1. open an issue on the main heimdall_tools website noting the issues your PR will address
 2. fork the repo
 3. checkout your repo
 4. cd to the repo